 Marie Belova was a short Indonesian woman but let me tell you this: men coward behind their Asian wives, they are strong, straight to the point and no-nonsense kind of woman.
 At least that’s how my mother is.
 That, unfortunately, meant that my uprising consisted of many Asian traditions which were sometimes hard to accept when living in a western world.
 It was important not to show too much skin, ripped jeans were trashy, short dresses were slutty, B+ was unacceptable, going out to a friend’s house on a weekday was unimaginable and so on.
 My father on the other hand was the laxest between the two, allowing me to break rules my mother had set or even taking me out himself.

 You could say that joining the cheer squad in high school was my way of rebelling.
 I mean she couldn’t do anything about the school uniform, and it would look good on my college application, or at least that’s how I managed to convince her.
-Once I started dancing, it wasn’t hard for me to fall in love with it, to crave the electrifying crowd, and enjoyed cheering for a sport I was passionate about.
+Once I started dancing, it wasn’t hard for me to fall in love with it, to crave the electrifying crowd, and enjoy cheering for a sport I was passionate about.

 Standing up, I set the picture frame I had taken from the box on the window seal.
 It didn’t matter to me if we fought, family was still family and hopefully one day they would come around and support me.

-By the end of the day, I had managed to unpack every single box.
+I had managed to unpack every single box.
 In a way, I had always done this when moving.
 It helped me feel at home immediately rather than waking up to unpacked boxes lying across the apartment, or not having what I needed because it was still wrapped up or lost in one of the carton boxes.
 This was my new home and the sooner I unpacked, the sooner it would become a reality.

 In a few days, tryouts would start, and I was more than ready to show the world what I had.
 Nope, not stressed.
 Not stressed at all.